sebhtml/ray/README.txt

 It currently works well with Open-MPI.
 You may have to disable the Byte Transfer Layer called Shared Memory to avoid a race condition in the spinlock of Open-MPI.
 This problem is presumably due to a processor defective design rather than a defect in Open-MPI.
 The lock instruction is supposed to lock the bus, so if you encounter the race condition, you know something is wrong.
 The following command disables the btl sm at runtime.

- mpirun -np 32 --mca btl ^sm ./Ray sequences.fasta
+ mpirun -np 32 --mca btl ^sm ./Ray template.ray

 = OpenAssembler: assembling genome with mixed sequencing technologies =